robertnita1974/git-workshop/LABS.md

 ## 1. initialize a repository

-1. open a terminal, either cmd, bash, terminal, whatever
+1. open a terminal, either cmd, bash, terminal, whatever, this was fixed by Robert
 2. do some basic configuration:
     1. `git config --global user.name "Your Name"`
     2. `git config --global user.email your@email.com`